arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 ### Functional Block Diagram
 This is similar to the SFC Programming, but in this case there is no sequential path on the program, you add blocks to do the needed work.

-For example adding the **Add** block will do the Add function each cycle.
+For example, adding the **Add** block will do the Add function each cycle.

 This is how the counter program looks:
 ![Functional Block Diagram](assets/FBDprogram.png)